Publications Bookshop

 Water Research Commission

 The Water Research Commission of South Africa publishes a range of relevant reports under different categories.
-These reports may be ordered directly from the Water Research Commission; some can be supplied by FWR.
+These reports may be ordered directly from the WRC.

 Water Services Association of Australia

 The Water Services Association of Australia (WSAA) aims are to encourage industry cooperation, to improve the water industry's productivity and performance and ensure the regulatory environment adequately serves the community interest.
 View the summaries of a comprehensive list of reports and a catalogue of the Urban Water Research Association of Australia.
-The full reports, and UWRAA publications, may be ordered directly from the Bookshop.
+The full reports, and UWRAA publications, may be referred to on the WSAA site.

 Environment Agency

-Reports of the Environment Agency's Science Group are available via the Environment Agency's National Customer Contact Centre:-
+Reports of the Environment Agency's Science Group are available at www.environment-agency.gov.uk

 Water Demand Management

-The Environment Agency publishes a range of free literature relating to Water Conservation and Demand Management, which may be ordered on-line.
+The Environment Agency has archived a range of bulletins relating to Water Conservation and Demand Management.

 American Water Works Association